IntelLabs/Open-Omics-Acceleration-Framework/pipelines/deepvariant-based-germline-variant-calling-fq2vcf/README.md

 ```

 ### 4. Compilation of tools, creation and distribution of docker/podman image on the allocated nodes.
-To run docker without sudo acess follow [link](https://docs.docker.com/engine/install/linux-postinstall/), or use "_sudo docker_" as an argument in the below script instead of docker.
+To run docker without sudo access follow [link](https://docs.docker.com/engine/install/linux-postinstall/), or use "_sudo docker_" as an argument in the below script instead of docker.
 ```bash
 # If you are using single node, comment out line No. 56, i.e., "bash load_deepvariant.sh" of setup.sh.
 source setup.sh [docker | podman | "sudo docker"]